ansys/pymapdl/docs/ansys_write_archive.rst

  - ``vtk.VTK_HEXAHEDRON``
  - ``vtk.VTK_QUADRATIC_HEXAHEDRON``

 Linear element types will be written as SOLID185, quadratic elements will be written as SOLID186, except for quadratic tetrahedrals, which will be written as SOLID187.

 Archive Class
 -------------
 .. autoclass:: pyansys.archive.Archive
     :members:
+    :inherited-members: